Last Time (Fuel song)

 "Last Time" is a song by the American rock band Fuel originally released on their second album Something Like Human (2000) as the album's opening track.
 Written by guitarist Carl Bell, "Last Time" was released as the album's fourth and final single c.
 2001, reaching number 21 on the Billboard Mainstream Rock chart.

 "Last Time" is generally the opening song performed at their concerts.

-Track listing

-All songs by Carl Bell except where noted.